What is VA HA/Clustering and how do I use it?

 Please note that running manual_cluster_options --start-gluster is destructive.
 Any offline bricks (brick being a node volume containing replica files) will be forcefully removed.
 This will require the node to be reverted and re-added after volume quorum is restored.

-If the all the cluster nodes have been shutdown, and the last node cannot be started first, then the MariaDB (MySQL) cluster can be started manually from any node by running manual_cluster_options --start-mysql.
+If all the cluster nodes have been shutdown, and the last node cannot be started first, then the MariaDB (MySQL) cluster can be started manually from any node by running manual_cluster_options --start-mysql.
 The other nodes should be started, or restarted, sequentially to synchronise the cluster.

 If there is only a single, or two nodes, active in the current cluster then you must also run manual_cluster_options --start-mysql after restarting a node, or any node services using the command restart_services, on the most advanced node.
 This is because a single, or two node, cluster cannot achieve a quorum (majority).